 Arthroscopic surgery would not typically be classified as a “major” surgery due to its non-intrusive nature and the fact that it does not involve any major organs.
 Because the procedure is significantly less invasive than a general surgical procedure, it results in less scarring, quicker healing and rehabilitation, and a reduced risk of infection, among many other benefits.
 However, while arthroscopic ankle surgery is minimally invasive, it is still a surgery at the end of the day, and with surgery comes the risk for certain complications.
 A small surgery such as ankle arthroscopy reduces the chance of infection and many other complications, but cannot eliminate them completely.
 Some possible risks associated with this surgery may include the following:

 - Blood clots

 Though certain risks are always present with any kind of surgery, the benefits of an arthroscopic ankle surgery tend to outweigh the risks.
 In fact, 70 to 90 percent of those who’ve received this surgery for common ankle problems achieve good to even excellent results.

 Ankle Pain Specialists in Dallas and Frisco, Texas

 If you are experiencing ankle pain, a Dallas or Frisco ankle arthroscopy surgery might be a good option to help diagnose and treat your pain.
+It is a great non-invasive option compared to ankle replacements and other more serious surgeries.
 Our board-certified, fellowship-trained orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) are experts in ankle arthroscopy procedures.
 When you visit SPORT, you can be confident in the fact that you will be back on your feet in no time.
 To schedule an appointment, call (469) 200-2832 or fill out our online intake form today.